Canoe traditions: fact or fiction?

 - Ngātokimatawhaorua and Māmari, whose priests battled each other with powerful spells

-- Māhuhu-ki-te-rangi, the most significant canoe for Ngāti Whātua people
+- Māhuhu-ki-te-rangi, the most significant canoe for Ngāti Whātua

 - Mataatua, captained by Puhi, Miru and Te Wahineiti.